 If someone knows they are the father, and the mother doesn’t dispute that, then all is well.
 Dad’s name will go on the birth certificate, and the parents can move immediately to the next step.
 If this is the case, determining custody when parents are not married is relatively simple.
 But what if mom doesn’t believe or admit that you are the father?
 Or what if dad just isn’t sure?

 In either of those circumstances, one of the parents must file an Action to Establish Paternity.
 They will request, and the Court will order, a DNA test.
 Most of the time, the person who objects to someone being named the Father pays the initial cost of the test.
-So, if the Mother objects to a man being named Father, she says.
+So, if the Mother objects to a man being named Father, she pays.
 If the alleged father objects, then he pays.
 Either a lawyer or the court will tell the individual where to go get a lab test.
 Then, the case will be reset to review the lab results.

 Question 2: Who gets what time with the baby?

 Assuming that paternity is established by the DNA test, the next thing the Court will do is to establish a temporary co-parenting schedule.
 The Tennessee legislature has admonished the Courts to “maximize the participation of both parents in the lives of the children,” and some courts have followed suit.
 Unfortunately, that rule is not always followed.
-More often, the father receives primary custody and the father gets time every other weekend.
+More often, the mother receives primary custody and the father gets time every other weekend.
 If the father wants more involvement than that, it is important to have an aggressive attorney who fights for it from the outset.